 Changdeokgung – The Secret Garden Palace (Closed on Mondays)

-This palace is known for it’s “Secret Garden.”
+This palace is known for its “Secret Garden.”
 While we cannot use the garden for a photo shoot as it is only accessible on a guided tour, we can make use of the rest of the palace.
 Changdeokgung is closest to Anguk Station (Metro Line 3) and Jongno-3-ga Station (Metro Line 5).
 Here is a Google Maps link to the main gate.

 The Positives